wew55/wew55.github.io/_pages/about.md

 # About

 I am now a Ph.D. candidate in [Department of Electrical & Computer Engineering](https://www.engineering.pitt.edu/Departments/Electrical-Computer/), [University of Pittsburgh](https://www.pitt.edu/).
 My advisor is Prof. [Jun Yang](https://www.pitt.edu/~juy9/), and I am also co-advised by Prof. [Youtao Zhang](https://people.cs.pitt.edu/~zhangyt/) from Department of Computer Science.
-I received my Bachelor's and Master's Degrees from School of Electronic Science and Engineering, Southeast University, Nanjing, China in 2011 and 2014.
+I received my Bachelor's and Master's Degrees from the School of Electronic Science and Engineering, [Southeast University](https://www.seu.edu.cn/english/main.htm), Nanjing, China in 2011 and 2014.

 I have interned at [Micron Technology](https://www.micron.com/) in Summer 2019, and [Comcast](https://corporate.comcast.com/) in Fall 2018.
 More information can be found on my [LinkedIn Profile](https://www.linkedin.com/in/wew55/).